4 Facts About Rottweilers

 2. Rottweilers Are Versatile Working Dogs

-Although their origins were around the farm and they gained a reputation as a guard dog in modern times, the Rottweiler is a versatile working dog.
+Although their origins were around the farm, they’re considered one of the best dog breeds for farms, and they gained a reputation as a guard dog in modern times, the Rottweiler is a versatile working dog.
 During WWI, the Rottweiler was a dog breed used heavily as a security and police dog.

 They have continued to be a popular choice for police and military work.
 Their size, intelligence, and close bond with their owners also make them a great choice for service dogs.
 They are also happy to be a companion and family pet as long as they have a job to do.